 Snapshot tests are useful to make sure that people don't accidentally break how a component renders after you have finished with it.
 The first time a snapshot test is run, a folder will be created in the same directory you run the test called

 After you have updated your JSX, you may find that your snapshot test will fail.
 This should be pretty obvious to understand.
 You've changed the markup so the final component will now look different.
 To fix these failures is simple.
 Create a fresh snapshot, check it in and job done!
 To update a snapshot, simply run jest with the

 Test A Function Has Been Called

 componentMount().
 The easiest way to test this is to pass the function in as a prop into the component.
 In your test, you can then mock the function, pass it in and then use a method like

 Testing A Prop/Function Inside Your Component Has The Correct Data

-In some situations, just knowing a function is more explicit enough to give you confidence that your component is working as expected.
-In these situations, you may want to write more explicit test for certain scenarios.
+In some situations, mocking a few calls might not give you confidence that your component is working as expected.
+In these situations, you may want to write a more explicit test for certain scenarios.
 You can test these sort of cases, using the

 Testing What Happens When A Prop Updates After Load

 You can also update props within a component using

 Checking A Button Click Does What You Want It To

-Another common test is making sure that after a user has clicked on a button, the component does what you expect it to do.
+Another common test is to make sure that after a user has clicked on a button, the component does what you expect it to do.
 You can do this with the

 If you only want to speed up your development workflow you may want to prevent all tests from running while you are building a component.
 Waiting for a whole suite of tests to run wastes time.
 A quicker approach is to only run the specific test you are working on.
 You can do this by filtering which test are run based on a name: